Janitus/Ohjelmistotekniikka/todoapp/dokumentaatio/level_creation_information.md

 Objects:
 	To create an object, create an object layer in the tiled editor.
 In order to create the following..
-	Spawns - Insert Point (I) and place them into the map.
+	Spawns - Insert Point (I) (and place them into the map).
 The name of the object will dictate the type of a spawn.
 		"Player" - For player spawn
 		"Enemy0" - For x enemy..
 		..
 Fill rest

+	Light - Insert Point (I).
+		There is only one type of light, Point Light.
+To create a light, name the object "light" and give it two custom properties. radius as integer field, with the integer becoming the radius in-game. color as a color field.

 	TODO Zones, traps, etc.

 The levels can be saved as .tmx.
 Make sure to name your levels as "Level" + number.